The club is pleased to announce that we intend to have an open day in Roker Park on Sunday the 19th of September 2021. Click here for the full story.

-The Covid 19 situation has changed again. click here for more information.
+The Covid 19 situation has changed again.
+The changes are all here for your information.

 Roker Park was built on land donated to the City of Sunderland in 1880, by Sir Hedworth Williamson, with the lake itself purpose built to allow the local people to sail their model boats.
 Today, even though there are still sailing boats and even some powered by steam, most of the boats are powered by electric motors, which some people take great pride in and display them in various shows around the country.
 The boating lake is used by many people and in 2005 several of them got together to form what is now the Roker Park Model Boat Club.
 This does not mean that you must belong to the club to be able to sail your boat, but club membership is now around 50 people, and they get together on two days a week.